top of page

 JodyJazz Hand Hammered 8* Saxophone Mouthpiece Review

 The JodyJazz Hand Hammered 8* is one of the most visually striking saxophone mouthpieces I've come across in a long time.
-Full disclosure: JodyJazz sent it to me for free, but as always, that doesn't change my honest assessment.
+Full disclosure: I've been endorsing JodyJazz for over a decade.
+JodyJazz sent this mouthpiece to me for free, but as always, that doesn't change my honest assessment.
 I've been playing my JodyJazz DV 8* as my main setup for over a decade, so any mouthpiece I pick up starts at a disadvantage purely due to familiarity.
-With that said, let me tell you what I actually think of this one.
-Design Before getting into how t
+With that said, let me tell you what I

 Dec 7, 2025